ciekawylogin/matchinfo/README.md

 sbt run
 ```

 It will run the server on `localhost:8080`.
-You can change the port by modifying the `MatchInfo.scala` file.

  # Input data
 The data is loaded from `main/resources/dataset.csv`.
 The structure is not documented, so take a look at the example file.